DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   In the absence of such interest, this library will be removed in DPDK 23.11.

-* pipeline: The pipeline library legacy API (functions rte_pipeline_*) will be deprecated in DPDK 23.07 release and removed in DPDK 23.11 release.
+* pipeline: The pipeline library legacy API (functions rte_pipeline_*) will be deprecated and subsequently removed in DPDK 24.11 release.
-  The new pipeline library API (functions rte_swx_pipeline_*) will gradually transition from experimental to stable status starting with DPDK 23.07 release.
+  Before this, the new pipeline library API (functions rte_swx_pipeline_*) will gradually transition from experimental to stable status.

-* table: The table library legacy API (functions rte_table_*) will be deprecated in DPDK 23.07 release and removed in DPDK 23.11 release.
+* table: The table library legacy API (functions rte_table_*) will be deprecated and subsequently removed in DPDK 24.11 release.
-  The new table library API (functions rte_swx_table_*) will gradually transition from experimental to stable status starting with DPDK 23.07 release.
+  Before this, the new table library API (functions rte_swx_table_*) will gradually transition from experimental to stable status.

-* port: The port library legacy API (functions rte_port_*) will be deprecated in DPDK 23.07 release and removed in DPDK 23.11 release.
+* port: The port library legacy API (functions rte_port_*) will be deprecated and subsequently removed in DPDK 24.11 release.
-  The new port library API (functions rte_swx_port_*) will gradually transition from experimental to stable status starting with DPDK 23.07 release.
+  Before this, the new port library API (functions rte_swx_port_*) will gradually transition from experimental to stable status.